|

 and I was immediately hooked.
 We’d have lessons for

-3 hours a time, and he was always showing me Arabic, West
+3 hours a time, and he was always showing me Arab, West

 African, Cuban, and Brazilian musics.
 Through him, I started